flash62au/EngineDriver_Home/docs/operation/faq.rst

 Q. I want vertical sliders, not horizontal

-  A. See the 'Simple' and 'Vertical' Throttle Page type options above.
+  A. See the 'Simple' and 'Vertical' Throttle screen type options above.

 Q. I want to control more than one train